-\ The majority were executed on the field of battle; but 740 were sent to Delhi, and after being paraded through the streets on camels, were beheaded on seven successive days, having firmly rejected the offer of life, on condition of belying their religious opinions.
+.
+The majority were executed on the field of battle; but 740 were sent to Delhi, and after being paraded through the streets on camels, were be-headed on seven successive days, having firmly re-jected the offer of life, on condition of belying their religious opinions.
 Bandu was exhibited in an iron cage, clad in a robe of cloth-of-gold and a scarlet turban: around him were the heads of his followers, fixed on pikes; and even a dead cat was stuck up to indicate the extirpation of everything belonging to him.
 On his refusal to stab his own infant, the child was slaughtered before his eyes, and its heart forced into his mouth.
-The wretched father was then torn to pieces with hot irons, and died defying his persecutors, and exulting in the belief that he had been raised up to scourge the iniquity and oppression of the age.-(Scott's History of the Deccan.)
+The wretched father was then torn to pieces with hot irons, and died defying his persecutors, and exulting in the belief that he had been raised up to scourge the iniquity and oppression of the age.-(Scott's History of the Decean.)

-+ The Desmookh, literally chief of the district, was an hereditary officer under the Hindoo government, who received a portion of the revenue in money or in kind; "and," says General Briggs, "in the local or modern appellations of Dessavi, Nat Gour, Nagent of 16,000 horse; to preserve the tranquillity of the country; and to be answerable for any loss occasioned by depredations, from whatever quarter.
+† The Desmookh, literally chief of the district, was an hereditary officer under the Hindoo government, who received a portion of the revenue in money or in kind; "and," says General Briggs, "in the local or modern appellations of Dessavi, Nat Gour, Naboth sexes, into captivity.-(Siyar-ul-Mutakherin.)